 At the only museum dedicated to the U.S. Constitution, visitors can experience Freedom Rising, a 17-minute, live theatrical production about the American quest for freedom, explore the interactive main exhibit, The Story of We the People and enjoy a Founding Fathers photo opportunity in Signers’ Hall, featuring 42 life-sized statues of the delegates who were present for the signing of the Constitution.

 The Betsy Ross House tells the story of a working-class Colonial woman and a new nation’s flag.
 Guests tour the home and can even meet and speak with the America’s most famous flagmaker — an upholsterer by trade — as well as enjoy interactive programs, storytelling and activities.

-The PHLASH is the quick and easy connection to key historic attractions and cultural institutions.
-Making 22 stops, the purple bus runs every 15 minutes in season.
-Score two all-day passes with the Philadelphia’s Historic District Pass and skip the hassle of parking at each destination.
-Note: The PHLASH operates seasonally, with only weeend service available in the spring and fall.
-Check here for the PHLASH’s 2017 schedule.
+The Philly PHLASH Downtown Loop is the quick, easy and inexpensive connection to key Philadelphia historic attractions and cultural institutions.
+Making stops from the Delaware River waterfront to Fairmount Park, the purple bus runs every 15 minutes in season.
+Score an all-day pass with the Philadelphia’s Historic District Pass and skip the hassle of parking at each destination.
+Note: The PHLASH operates seasonally, with only weekend service available in the spring and fall.
+Check here for the PHLASH’s 2018 schedule.

 Where: Various locations including the Museum of the American Revolution, 101 S. 3rd Street

 Book the Visit Philly Overnight Hotel Package for stays through June 15, 2018 and get FREE hotel parking as well as a $25 We ♥ 13th Street restaurants gift card, a $25 CHeU Noodle restaurants gift card, a $25 gift card to R2L, a free cheesesteak from Campo's and a $10 Lyft credit.